Frequenty Asked Questions about Dasharo

 - Dasharo Support Package (DSP) - annual firmware support package.

-- Dasharo Enterprise Package (DEP) - custom SLA, corporate and open roadmap alignment advisroy.
+- Dasharo Enterprise Package (DEP) - custom SLA, corporate, and open roadmap alignment advisory.

 The Dasharo Community Support Program is an open-source firmware support initiative that leverages the expertise of community members and developers to improve firmware solutions for a range of hardware models.